Sanders delegates push back at agreements prohibiting convention dissent: 'It’s ridiculous'

 After pushback from delegates, the campaign confirmed that they're considering suggested revisions offered by Sanders delegates from Colorado.

 The move by Sanders’ political team comes as Biden is working to unite the party and win the support of the senator’s legions of younger and progressive supporters.
-The Biden campaign reportedly said they were not previously aware of agreements.
+The Biden campaign confirmed to Fox News that they were not previously aware of the agreements.

 AOC NAMED CO-CHAIR AS BIDEN AND SANDERS UNVEIL UNITY TASK FORCES